madhaviith/effect-of-autogenic-Ia-excitatroy-feedback-on-the-ankle/ia_excitatory/README.md

 2. **Python 3.7**

-requied librabries: numpy, pandas, os, matplotlib, seaborn, openpyxl libraries neuron and opensim can instaled in the steps 2 and 3
+requied librabries: numpy, pandas, os, matplotlib, seaborn, openpyxl

+libraries "opensim" and "neuron" can instaled in the steps 2 and 3

 3. **OpenSim with Python3 bindings**